The National Right to Work Act to End Forced Union Dues for Workers

 “A National Right to Work Act enshrines worker freedom while providing significant economic benefits for workers,” declared Mr. Mix.
 “The National Right to Work Committee is mobilizing its 2.8 million members to call on their representatives and senators to support the National Right to Work Act.”

 The national bill has been introduced over the last several Congresses, with increasing levels of support and public interest.
-Record numbers of representatives and senators now support the legislation, and President Donald Trump has promised to sign it.
+Record numbers of representatives and senators support the legislation.